DSEI: Criticism

 Amnesty International has criticised the event for selling weapons of torture and for providing weapons that have been traced to attacks on civilians.
 In 2019 AI made a spoof video highlighting the event and criticising its activities.

+In 2021, a motion was put forward by members of the UK parliament for the Government to withdraw its support for DSEI, which received 13 signatories.

 Campaign Against Arms Trade (CAAT) regularly campaigns against DSEI citing that many of the official military and security delegations that attend the exhibition represent human rights abusing regimes such as Egypt, the UAE, Bahrain and all countries on the UK Government's own list of "countries of concern".
 One regime that CAAT highlights is Saudi Arabia which has been one of the leading countries involved in the war in Yemen which CAAT states "has seen the deaths of thousands of civilians, and estimated arms sales to the coalition around £18 billion since the conflict began in 2015".

 DSEI 2021

 DSEI 2021 took place between 14–17 September 2021, despite protestations from Sadiq Khan.
 It gave an exhibition of land, aerospace, naval, joint and security capabilities, with an extensive keynote and seminar programme as well as the debut of DSEI Connect, a virtual platform created to give access to DSEI content and business development opportunities for those unable to attend in person.